MathPlayer Can Speak!

 click again to close it.

-are not running Windows XP, an additional download of a text-to-speech engine
+are running Windows XP or later, an additional download of a text-to-speech engine

 free text-to-speech engine from Microsoft.
 First download and install